Fall Camping in Provincial Parks

 Some of our best camping is enjoyed in the fall.
 September typically has clear blue skies and sunny days.
 Fallen leaves crunch on the trail and the smell of campfire smoke drifts through the campground.
 Daylight hours are shorter and so you can take advantage of the dark skies - away from the lights of the cities and do some stargazing.
 The campfire is a great place to gather after the sun goes down and the air starts to chill.
-Mosquitoes are usually long gone by September.
+Mosquitoes are usually long gone by September (a major plus).
 And what would a camping trip be without waking up with a little frost on the tent and the familiar V's of calling geese winging their way to warmer locations.

 To prevent freezing water lines, most water service in parks is turned off by mid to end of October, but water may be available somewhere in the park.
 Firewood may not be re-stocked over the winter and shower facilities may be closed.

 It is recommended that you call the park before you venture out in fall, winter and spring, to find out if they are open and what services are available.